MolBIFFM/diana/README.md

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks, their communities and subsets of their proteins derived from the distribution of mass spectrometric measurements can be assessed as well as the distribution of mass spectrometric measurements across communities.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks, their communities and subsets of their proteins derived from the distributions of mass spectrometric measurements across them can be assessed as well as the distribution of mass spectrometric measurements across communities.

 In addition to protein-protein interaction networks and their communities, networks of Gene Ontology terms or Reactome pathways reporting enrichments of